 Russian Sign LanguagePrint

+Scattered.
 Moscow and Saint Petersburg are major centers.
-Widespread with significant dialect variation.

 Reported historical connections to sign languages in Austria and France, but not obvious from extensive wordlist comparison (Bickford 2005).
-Very similar to sign languages in Ukraine and Moldova.
-Internal dialect variation appears significant but needs further survey.
+Higher lexical similarity to sign languages in Ukraine and Moldova (Bickford 2005).
+Significant dialect variation.

+Hundreds of residential schools for deaf; some vocational schools, mainly oralist.
 Deaf associations and athletic clubs.
 Signed interpretation required in court and used at important public events.
 Many sign language classes for hearing people.
 Organization for sign language teachers.
-Hundreds of residential schools for deaf in the Russian Federation; some vocational schools, mainly oralist.

 First school for the deaf opened at Pavlovsk near St. Petersburg in 1806.
 Reported to also be used in Federal Republics such as Chechnya; in countries formerly part of the Soviet Union, such as Latvia, Estonia, Lithuania, Moldova, Ukraine, Belarus, Kazakhstan, Kygryzstan, Tajikistan, and Uzbekistan.
 In some of these locations, other sign languages are also reported to be used; but it is not known to what extent these are separate distinct sign languages, related sign languages or dialects of RSL.
 Christian (Orthodox).